 - Image processing software

-What education or degrees do I need to become an Agricultural Inspector?
+What education is needed to be an Agricultural Inspector?

 How Long Does it Take to Become an Agricultural Inspector?